 Minor sets sail for the Suerte, a tributary of the Tortuguero River, another of several rivers that flow from the Cordillera Central towards the Caribbean coast of Costa Rica and that flood vast areas in its path, as is the case of the de Caño Negro, further west.

-After 20 minutes, as if by a miracle of the unusual divinity, the clouds open up.
-For almost an hour, under a dome that was almost azure blue, we zigzagged through the meanders of the Suerte, until we entered a wide channel pointing to the town of San Francisco and the Laguna Penitência.
+For almost an hour, under a dome that was almost sky blue, we zigzagged through the meanders of the Suerte, until we entered a wide channel pointing towards the town of San Francisco and Laguna Penitência.

 There we settled, between the last channel of the trip and the Caribbean Sea and, as soon as we went out onto the porch of our room, we were already in contact with the surrounding fauna.